 LAGOS STUDIO ARCHIVES (Ongoing Project)

-Lagos Studio Archives is a curatorial/preservation project that consists of thousands of 35mm colour negatives documenting Lagos studio portraiture from the 1970s to the millennium and beyond.
+Lagos Studio Archives is a curatorial/preservation project that consists of thousands of 35mm negatives documenting Lagos studio portraiture from the 1970s to the millennium and beyond.
 The archive represents a large demographic of Lagos inhabitants and contains a vast range of human emotions from couples in love to fantasy based projections of the self all played out for the camera.

-The project started in 2015 after the artist discovered that archives were being burnt, destroyed and discarded by a previous generationn of photographers who were part of a shift from analogue to digital photography many opting for the speed and convenience of a digital workflow to meet the demands of a fast paced mega city.
+The project started after the artist discovered that archives were being burnt, destroyed and discarded by a previous generationn of photographers who were part of a shift from analogue to digital photography many opting for the speed and convenience of a digital workflow to meet the demands of a fast paced mega city.

 However, through this commercial transition many of the old studio archives were abandoned and left to slowly deteriorate in humid conditions.
 The artist spent a number of years acquiring the discarded negatives from a number of sources, in an attempt to ensure that the images were not lost over time, and an invaluable history erased.